nus-cs2103-AY2223S2/tp/docs/team/wxxedu.md

     * **What it does**: ensures that the refactoring is done correctly.
     * **Justification**: to ensure that the refactoring is done correctly.

+There are also many miscellaneous things that I did, but compared to the ones list above, they are relatively minor.
+Hence, I will not list them there.

 * **Project Management**:
     * Joined in discussions about where the project is going.
     * Reviewed several pull requests and gave feedback to my teammates.

+* **Documentation**:
+    * Updated the User Guide to discuss the underlying logic for the new parser that I wrote.
+    * Miscellaneous documentation updates.